 Ans: The reason for the disparity in the incidence of inflammatory breast cancer between Black and white women remains unclear and is believed to be a result of a complex interaction of genetic, environmental, and lifestyle factors.

-Q: Is inflammatory breast cancer hereditary?
+Q: Is IBC or inflammatory breast cancer hereditary?

-Q: What is the Inflammatory breast cancer survival rate
+Q: What is the Inflammatory breast-cancer survival rate?

-Ans: Inflammatory breast cancer patients had a 40-57% 5-year survival rate.
+Ans: IBC cancer patients had a 40-57% 5-year survival rate.